 Photonics micro-assembly technology, certainly for some applications, is currently undergoing a transition to a ‘micro-chip’ approach, much as that experienced by the electronics industry some four decades ago.
 Multiple functionality and components are integrated onto a single chip or a small hybrid assembly – a so-called photonic integrated circuit (PIC) – where the underlying packaging technologies provide a route to automated high-volume manufacture at a much reduced cost/part.

 This transition to greater miniaturization and higher levels of integration is essential for the competitiveness of state-of-the-art photonics components and products.
 Instead of production in the 100s & 1000s, PIC approaches are designed for numbers in the 100ks & millions.

-This in turn means the adoption of wafer-level or at least parallel processes both in assembly and in test, and where equipment amortization is no longer measured via initial capital investment, but in cost/part.
+This in turn means the adoption of wafer-level or at least in-line processes both in assembly and in testing, and where equipment amortization is no longer measured via initial capital investment, but in cost/part.
 Cycle time and thus machine speed is therefore continuously being questioned and improved.

 Where are we now?

 Over the last decade or more, there have been a number of international initiatives and projects that have addressed a number of different requirements, issues and goals surrounding implementation of varying PIC technology approaches.
 There are, for example, differing material systems that are individually best suited to specific optical tasks, there are standards issues regarding interfacing and testing that need to be addressed, and there are design-kit environments that need to be developed to safeguard capability and interoperability across diverse fab environments and services.

 Naturally, assembly and packaging are equally critical aspects of the PIC technology implementation, and ficonTEC has played, and continues to play an active role in helping to develop a proper understanding of what the assembly, packaging and testing requirements of the manufacturing industry will be.